ElvenTools/elven-tools-website/src/docs/jump-start.md

 File saved as walletKey.pem
 ```

 Derive PEM is a command which will take your seed phrase and create the key file for signing every transaction.
-Without it, you want to be able to use the elven-tools cli.
+Without it, you won't be able to use the elven-tools cli.
 The good thing is that you will need to do this only once.
 And then run every command in the same directory where the `walletKey.pem` file will land after running this command.

 <div class="docs-error-box">
   Don't share your PEM file with anyone.
 It is the main key to your wallet—the same as the seed phrases.
 The elven-tools don't send any data to the Internet.
 It works with it only in your local file system.